whotracksme/whotracks.me/blog/static_site_visualization.md

     fig = dict(data=[data_trace], layout=layout)
     return div_output(fig)
 ```
- The problem in most references is that they take the structure of
-input data as given and it may seem hard when trying to plot your own data.
+Having looked at a lot of examples of sankey plots, we noticed a recurrent
+pattern: they do a great job at explaining the plot aesthetics, but
+take the structure of input data as given.
+This is a bit of a problem, because
+in most examples the input data is a huge json file, and figuring out the
+structure of such json file can become tedious.

 Here is how `input_data` is structured: